Bassae: History of the Temple of Apollo Epicurius

 It was in use until the 4th- or 5th-century AD, when all pagan temples were forcibly closed during the persecution of pagans in the late Roman Empire.
+Probably because of the remoteness of the site, the temple remained unusually well-preserved.
+Depictions by artists, which begin in the early 19th century, show the pteron or external colonnade standing complete, and the architrave nearly so.
+The internal walls were a mass of fallen blocks, but relatively few had been removed for reuse, the normal fate of these conveniently sized pieces.

 Construction and decoration

-The temple is aligned north-south, in contrast to the majority of Greek temples which are aligned east-west; its principal entrance is from the north.
+The temple is aligned north–south, in contrast to the majority of Greek temples which are aligned east–west; its principal entrance is from the north.
 This was necessitated by the limited space available on the steep slopes of the mountain.
 To overcome this restriction a door was placed in the side of the temple, perhaps to let light in to illuminate the cult statue.

 The temple is of a relatively modest size, with the stylobate measuring 38.3 by 14.5 metres containing a Doric peristyle of six by fifteen columns (hexastyle).
 It has been proposed that there was a central space in the roof left open to admit light and air but there is no proof of this feature.
 The temple was constructed entirely out of grey Arcadian limestone except for the Bassae Frieze which was carved from marble (probably in ancient times colored with paint).
 Like most major temples it has three "rooms" or porches: the pronaos, plus a naos and an opisthodomos.
 The naos may have housed a cult statue of Apollo, although it is also surmised that the single 'proto-Corinthian' capital discovered by Charles Robert Cockerell and subsequently lost at sea, may have topped the single column that stood in the centre of the naos, and have been intended as an aniconic representation of Apollo Borealis.
 The temple lacks some optical refinements found in the Parthenon, such as a subtly curved floor, though the columns have entasis.

 The temple is unusual in that it has examples of all three of the classical orders used in ancient Greek architecture: Doric, Ionic, and Corinthian.
 Doric columns form the peristyle while Ionic columns support the interior and a single Corinthian column features in the centre of the interior.
 The Corinthian capital is the earliest example of the order found to date.

 It was relatively sparsely decorated on the exterior.
 Inside, however, there was a continuous Ionic frieze showing Athenians in battle with Amazons and the Lapiths engaged in battle with Centaurs.
 This frieze's metopes were removed by Cockerell and taken to the British Museum in 1815 (they are still to be seen in the British Museum's Gallery 16, near the Elgin Marbles).
 Cockerell decorated the walls of the Ashmolean Museum's Great Staircase and that of the Travellers Club with plaster casts of the same frieze.